 Speak to your tutor to get some feedback and help you to understand why you got the grade you did.

 - In some circumstances you can appeal against decisions made by the board of examiners regarding your exam.
 Just Ask have a booklet on academic appeals and can answer any questions you might have.

 - The University will only consider appeals which are brought under the reasons for appeal specified in their Examination Regulations: you can’t just appeal because you think you should have got a better grade!

-- If you want to appeal, we strongly recommend that you speak to a Just Ask adviser as soon as possible.
+- If you want to appeal, we strongly recommend that you contact Just Ask as soon as possible.